American Rescue Plan Act of 2021

 ARP extends the Pandemic Emergency Unemployment Compensation (PEUC), Pandemic Unemployment Assistance (PUA), and Federal Pandemic Unemployment Compensation (FPUC) benefit programs for people receiving unemployment benefits through Sept.
 4, 2021.

-We are prioritizing the programs that impact the most people first, and will share details with you as soon as they become available.
+Right now, we are waiting on official rules for the benefit extensions approved by the U.S. Dept. of Labor (USDOL).
+We are prioritizing the programs that impact the most people first and we will share details as they develop.

-Finally, we’ll refocus our work on adding a new program, MEUC, for people who have both W2 wages and at least $5,000 in self-employment.
+Adding a new program, Mixed Earners Unemployment Compensation (MEUC), for people who have W2 wages AND self-employment income of at least $5,000

 For more information about the American Rescue Plan, please refer to these resources: